Lucide/REXPaint-manual/manual.md

 * **Copy** `Ctrl-c`\
   Copies a rectangular area of the image into the clipboard for later pasting.
 Always copies all attributes (glyph and colors) of the regardless of current apply settings.
 Alternate mode:
 * **Cut** `Ctrl-x`\
   Cut mode erases everything in a certain area after storing it to the clipboard.
+Note that if the Paste tool is in an _alternate mode_, any copy actions also automatically mirror the copied contents to match that mode.
 * **Paste** `Ctrl-v`\
   Paste the clipboard contents to the image.
-While the copy/cut command stores all glyph and color information, only those attributes for which the apply mode is currently active will by pasted.
-Alternate modes: Flip clipboard contents horizontally, vertically, or both (by default this also automatically converts any non-symmetrical glyphs with mirror images; to flip by position only and leave glyphs unchanged set "Paste-flip ASCII" to No in the options menu).
+While the copy/cut command stores all glyph and color information, only those attributes for which the apply mode is currently active will by pasted.\
+  _Alternate modes_: Flip clipboard contents horizontally, vertically, or both (by default this also automatically converts any non-symmetrical glyphs with mirror images; to flip by position only and leave glyphs unchanged set `Paste-flip ASCII` to `No` in the options menu).

 ### Preview